sigcsets/sigcse_website/programs/awards/outstanding-and-lifetime-nomination.md

 ##### Selection Process

-* **Who reviews the letters and makes the decision?** The SIGCSE Board appoints an Outstanding Contribution / Lifetime Service Award Committee that reviews the materials after the nomination deadline.
+* **Who reviews the letters and makes the decision?** The SIGCSE Board appoints an Outstanding Contribution / Distinguished Service Award Committee that reviews the materials after the nomination deadline.
 Committee members who have submitted a nomination for one or more of the current set of nominees before their appointment to the committee will recuse themselves from the selection process.

 * **How do I find out the results?** After the committee has selected the winners, they will be contacted by the SIGCSE Vice Chair and told that they have been selected to receive the award.
 The nominators will also be contacted.